ajaykarwal/inspect-fm/_pages/support.md

 ## Just spread the word

-The easiest way to support the show is to spread by retweeting the tweet below.
+The easiest way to support the show is to spread the word.
+Share the tweet below and let your followers know.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Check out Inspect — A podcast about design, development and technology by <a href="https://twitter.com/ajaykarwal">@ajaykarwal</a> <a href="https://t.co/pUTGyKSXJu">https://t.co/pUTGyKSXJu</a> <a href="https://t.co/odX8VgsaRi">pic.twitter.com/odX8VgsaRi</a></p>&mdash; Inspect Podcast (@inspectfm) <a href="https://twitter.com/inspectfm/status/888840759104950272">July 22, 2017</a></blockquote>